 CLEAR has started a village assistance program in Kabupaten Pangandaran, an area with 93 villages on the southern coast of West Java, Indonesia.
 The program will generate a new wave of Waste Champions.
 They will be instrumental in establishing village Waste Banks and start sorting waste, recycling, building permaculture gardens, and implementing other waste management practices.

-Waste Banks have proved successful in many villages across Indonesia, reducing waste, increasing recycling, and generating income.
+Waste Banks have proved successful in many villages, reducing waste, increasing recycling, and generating income.
 However, many villages do not know how to establish them.
-Following on from the success of CLEAR’s Batukaras Waste Bank, we are now helping other villages in the region.
+Following on from the success of the CLEAR’s Batukaras Waste Bank, we are now helping other villages in the region.

-CLEAR is currently working with villages to properly assess their needs.
-Surveys have been taken to determine people’s attitudes towards waste and knowledge about Waste Banks.
-The results showed that most people still considered waste as something without value: dirty, smelly, and bad.
+CLEAR is currently working with four villages: Kalenwadas, Bangunkarya, Ciparanti, and Wonoharjo.
+To properly assess their needs, a survey was taken in each to determine people’s attitudes towards waste and knowledge about Waste Banks.
+The results showed that most people in the four villages still considered waste as something without value: dirty, smelly, and bad.
 However, they are interested in sending rubbish to the Waste Bank if there’s an economic value.

 Waste Bank management training has started in all four villages.
 This program provides an overview of the problems and potential of waste then shows the community how to set up a Waste Bank.